holly394/accountability-app/README.md

 partnership can be requested, added to the database, and receive a response message for each relationship.

 #### partnerlist.html:
+This page is where the user can see the status of their partnerships.
 This has a table and script that connects to file `/static/partnerlistnew.js`.

 ##### partnerlistnew.js:
 This fetches json data from `app.py("/requestedpartnerlist-json")` and `app.py("/acceptedpartnerlist-json")`.
 It